opensourcejunkie/bluebird/docs/docs/api/promise.using.md

 <hr>

-+You can also pass the resources in an array in the first argument.
-In this case the handler function will only be called with one rgument that is the array containing the resolved resources in respective positions in the array.
+You can also pass the resources in an array in the first argument.
+In this case the handler function will only be called with one argument that is the array containing the resolved resources in respective positions in the array.
 Example:

 ```js
 var connectionPromises = [getConnection(), getConnection()];